agro23/beep-boop/README.md

 * TRAP INPUT FOR non-integer numbers. (solution combined with above)

-* Output results formatted to look nicer <---
+* Output results formatted to look nicer

+* User can choose to loop forwards or backwards through their range.

-* Refactor code and clean up code
+* Refactor code and clean up code <---

 ## Setup/Installation Requirements